kwonus/Quelle/Quelle-AVX.md

 **History Utilization**

 The *use* command works for command-history works exactly the same way as it does for macros.
-After issuing a *@history* command, the user might receive a response as follows.
+After issuing a *@review* command to show history, the user might receive a response as follows.

 *@review*